mhdominguez/F-TGMM/README.md

 ### Instructions

-Save the most recent Linux `...build-with-libraries' archive in Releases on right, to `~/Downloads/F-TGMM.tar.gz`.
+Save the most recent Linux `...build-with-libraries` archive in Releases on right, to `~/Downloads/F-TGMM.tar.gz`.
 Note: in Linux, tilde `~` is an alias pointing to the user’s home directory (i.e., `/home/fred`, if username is ‘fred’).

 Install to /opt/tgmm using console Konsole/xtern/GNOME Terminal (i.e.Terminal):
 ```sh